24th Dáil: Composition of the 24th Dáil

 Fine Gael and the Labour Party formed the 19th government of Ireland.
 Labour left the government on 20 January 1987, after which FitzGerald sought a dissolution of the Dáil.

 Graphical representation

 This is a graphical comparison of party strengths in the 24th Dáil from December 1982.
 This was not the official seating plan.

 Ceann Comhairle

 On the meeting of the Dáil, Tom Fitzpatrick (FG) was proposed by Garret FitzGerald (FG) and seconded by Peter Barry (FG) for the position of Ceann Comhairle.
-John O'Connell (Ind), who had served in the position in the previous two Dála, was proposed by Neil Blaney (IFF) and seconded by Charles Haughey (FF).
+John O'Connell (Ind), who had served in the position in the previous two Dála, was proposed by Neil Blaney (IFF) and seconded by Proinsias De Rossa (WP).
 Fitzpatrick was elected on a vote of 86 to 80.

 TDs by constituency

 The list of the 166 TDs elected is given in alphabetical order by Dáil constituency.